Analog Weight Update Rule in Ferroelectric Hafnia, using pico-Joule Programming Pulses: Introduction

 In neuromorphic circuits and ANN accelerators based on memristive elements, transfer and online learning rely on the device's ``depression'' and ``potentiation'' characteristics: the gradual increase or decrease of the conductance upon the application of programming pulses.
 The symmetry and linearity of these characteristics affect the circuit-level performances of the neural network \cite{luo_mlpneurosimv30_2019}.
 Existing circuit-level implementations are designed for operation with identical programming pulses \cite{gokmen_algorithm_2020,rasch_fast_2024}, relevant to mature memristive technologies such as ReRAM \cite{falcone_all--one_2025} and PCM \cite{narayanan_fully_2021}.
 In these devices, resistive-state switching is current-driven.
 Instead, in ferroelectric devices, resistive switching is field-driven.
-Consequently, potentiation and depression data is usually presented with an increasing amplitude scheme \cite{kangTimedependentVariabilityRRAMbased2017,sternSubNanosecondPulsesEnable2021,liFourlayer3DVertical2016}.
+Consequently, potentiation-and-depression data sets are usually presented with an increasing amplitude scheme \cite{kangTimedependentVariabilityRRAMbased2017,sternSubNanosecondPulsesEnable2021,liFourlayer3DVertical2016}.
 While revealing relevant parameters, such as the On/Off ratio, operational voltage, and steepness of the switch, such a scheme does not accurately represent the device behaviour in weight transfer or error backpropagation operations.
+In particular, it does not reflect how the conductance change depends on the initial conductance state.
+This can vary from one material to another: for example, Boyn \textit{et al.} showed that epitaxial ferroelectric tunnel junctions exhibit cumulative conductance change in write/ read experiments with identical pulses \cite{boyn_learning_2017}.
+Another example is the work by Siannas \textit{et al.}, demonstrating accumulative conductance change in polycrystalline hafnia synaptic weights, using a train of identical pulses separated by a 100 ns interval \cite{siannas_electronic_2024}.

 Some examples of neuromorphic chips leverage the non-volatility of memristive weights and implement the weight update rule in dedicated circuits, such as the TEXEL \cite{greatorexNeuromorphicProcessorOnchip2025} or UNICO \cite{garg2024versatile, garg2024neuromorphic} processors.